-We did not detected regular DNS leaks, but our IPv6 address was leaked via WebRTC in both Windows and macOS.
+We did not detect regular DNS leaks, but our IPv6 address was leaked via WebRTC in both Windows and macOS.
 If you are lucky enough to use an ISP that offers IPv6 connectivity then you should either disable IPv6 on your system (see the optional section for each OS listed in How to Change your DNS Settings) or disable WebRTC in your browser.
 Alternatively, the ExpressVPN browser add-ons for Chrome and Firefox also fix the problem.

 Please note that Private Use RFC IPs are local IPs only.
 They cannot be used to identify an individual, and so do not constitute an IP leak.